SAT

 The SAT is a nationally administered standardized test used by most colleges, in conjunction with GPA, transcripts and recommendations, to determine admittance.
 Not all schools require the SAT, but most do.
 The test is more focused on the skills and knowledge at the heart of education.
 It measures what you learn in high school and what you need to succeed in college.

-Offered seven times per year in the US, the redesigned SAT has four tests, with the Essay being optional.
-The three tests that everyone will take are (1) the Reading Test, (2) the Writing and Language Test, and (3) the Math Test.
+Offered seven times per year in the US, the redesigned SAT has two tests.
+The two tests that everyone will take are (1) the Reading and Writing Test, (2) the Math Test.

-The SAT has 154 questions.
+The SAT has 98 questions.
 These consist of multiple choice and free response questions.
-The Math portion has both a calculator active and a calculator inactive section.
-The SAT takes approximately 3 hours (not including breaks).
+The Math portion now allows calculators to be used throughout the entire section.
+The SAT takes approximately 2 hours (not including breaks).

 Still have questions?
 Check out our FAQ page.